 YOU BET I HAVE!
 I love this robe.
 I wear it daily.

 It fits me wonderfully.
 My wrap front stays wrapped.
 It is long and over sized, without being overwhelming.
-The fabric is thick and plush and heavy.
-It does not shed loops.

 You know how when you buy new towels, they always feel so soft, then when you try to dry off all the water just gets pushed around, and the towel doesn't really absorb anything?
 This organic terry cloth is NOTHING like that!